Income Needed for 1 Million Mortgage: Your Complete Guide

 Other Considerations

-While income is a central factor, there are other important aspects to consider when aiming to qualify for a 1 million dollar mortgage:
+While income is a central factor, there are other important aspects to consider when aiming to qualify for a 1 million mortgage:

 • Down Payment: Lenders typically require a down payment of at least 20% for a loan of this magnitude.
 A larger down payment can help reduce the monthly mortgage payment and income requirements.